200 South Hamilton Road

 Sustainable 2050 program tied directly to the RSA.
 She described the RSA

-framework as including five overarching goals, 24 measurable objectives,
+framework as including five overarching goals, 24 measurable objectives, and

-She acknowledged the RSA subcommittee, led by Mike Shelton of the OSU
+acknowledged the RSA subcommittee, led by Mike Shelton of the OSU

 Sustainability Initiative, and said the subcommittee vetted the agenda